 🚇 The nearest station is Herne Hill.

-Well, the name says it all!
+Well, the name of the street says it all, really.
 For impressive cherry blossom sightings, head to Battersea Park where you’ll come across – quite literally – an avenue of cherry trees.

 📍 Find Cherry Tree Avenue in the southwest part of the park, branching off from Central Ave, SW11 4NJ.